Monday, November 27, 2023

 October is a lovely time of transition that connects summer and winter.
 Going through the transition there are gentle tides of emotions within that feel delightful and nostalgic.

-The fact is that going from summer to winter is a time for and remembrance of transitions.
+The time of going from summer to winter is a time for and remembrance of transitions.

 With the notion of transition, I am reminded of two modes of living I have been through.
 What separated them was the awareness and internalization of mortality.